Consensys/deposit-sc-dafny/wiki/background.md

 # Background

-The core component of the Deposit Smart Contract is the so-called _Incremental Merkle Tree_ algorithm.

-> A **Merkle tree** is a _binary_ and _complete_ tree decorated with the Merkle (_hash_) attribute.

-A node's _decoration_ (or _attribute_ in the sequel) is a value attached to a node.
-Using this definition, in a Merkle Tree, a node's attribute is the _hash_ of the attributes of its children (the attributes on the leaves are given).
-Computing the attribute for all the nodes of a tree usually requires to walk the tree (up or down) and to explore all the nodes, for instance via a Depth First Traversal algorithm.

-In the context of a Blockchain, a Merkle tree is used to compute a _property_ of a collection of elements e.g. a list `L`.
-Given `L`, we first build a tree `T(L)` associated with `L`, such that the leaves of `T(L)` are the elements of `L`.
-The property of the list `L` is the value of the attribute (e.g. _hash_) at the root of `T(L)`.

-The value on the tree root can be used to test membership of an element in the list `L`.
-The is known as a _Merkle Proof_.

-> In this project we are not concerned with Merkle Proofs but rather in computing an attribute (e.g. _hash_) on the root of a tree that stores a list `L`.

 ## Binary and Complete Trees

 We assume the reader is familiar with standard tree structures.
 Given a tree `T`, the _height_ of `T` is the length of the longest path